mnlipp/VM-Operator/controller.md

 values are those defined by qemu (`+n` seconds from now, `n` Unix timestamp, `never` and `now`).

-If `spec.display.spice.generateSecret` is set to `true`, the controller creates a secret for the display password if none is found.
-The secret is created with a random password that expires immediately, which makes the display effectively inaccessible until the secret is changed.
+Unless `spec.vm.display.spice.generateSecret` is set to `false` in the VM definition (CRD), the controller creates a secret for the display password automatically if none is found.
+The secret is created with a random password that expires immediately, which makes the display effectively inaccessible until the secret is modified.
+Note that a password set manually may be overwritten by components of the manager unless the password-expiry is set to "never" or some time in the future.

 ## Further reading